How to Make Soffritto: Step-by-Step Recipe & Buying Guide

 Q: Can I freeze homemade soffritto?

-A: Absolutely!
-Freeze it in small portions using ice cube trays or ziplock bags for easy use later.
+A: Yes!
+Freeze in 1/4 cup portions using ice cube trays for easy use in recipes.

 Q: Can I use soffritto in non-Italian dishes?